Description of your page. About 20-50 words would be adequate, mentioning your main keyword once or twice....no more than that. ">

 EDUCA''TION, n.
 [L. educatio.]
 The bringing up, as of a child, instruction; formation of manners.
 Education comprehends all that series of instruction and discipline which is intended to enlighten the understanding, correct the temper, and form the manners and habits of youth, and fit them for usefulness in their future stations.
 To give children a good education in manners, arts and science, is important; to give them a religious education is indispensable; and an immense responsibility rests on parents and guardians who neglect these duties.

-Using this dictionary definition from Noah Webster and Biblical understanding, I have coined some educational goals:
+Using this dictionary definition from Noah Webster and Biblical understanding, I have coined some educational goals.

 Religious Instruction (to be instructed in the Lord) is the most important educational goal and is therefore the foundation on which all other instruction takes place.

-• To lay a Biblical foundation for our very existence.- by instruction and teaching of Biblical principles.
+by instruction and teaching of Biblical principles.
 The Scriptures give us the correct way to view the world, and view the way in which God wants us to live in His world.- a Biblical Worldview

 Psalm 119: 97-104